lyjacky11/check-IG-follows/README.md

 1. Use an online [JSON Formatter](https://jsonformatter.curiousconcept.com/) to format the single line JSONs into a readable format.

 2. Save the separate JSON data into individual JSON files.

+*NOTE: Step 3 applies only to version 1 of the script!*

 3. Use Notepad++ `Find & Replace` feature to get the correct JSON syntax: